How is the writing of insurance contracts regulated in your jurisdiction?

 Is alternative dispute resolution well established in your jurisdictions?

-The Indian jurisdiction recognises arbitration, mediation and conciliation as means of alternative dispute resolution.
+The Indian jurisdiction recognises arbitration, mediation, judicial settlement including settlement through Lok Adalat and conciliation as means of alternative dispute resolution.

-Further, in relation to domestic arbitration, the ACA bars intervention from the courts except for some specific instances where the courts are allowed to intervene – for example, for interim relief, reference to arbitration when an action has been instituted before the court for the appointment of arbitrators, where parties have failed to nominate arbitrators within the stipulated time frame, a party can also seek the court’s assistance for recording evidence.
+Further, in relation to domestic arbitration, the ACA bars intervention of the courts except for some specific instances where the courts are allowed to intervene – for example, for interim relief, reference to arbitration when an action has been instituted before the court for the appointment of arbitrators, where parties have failed to nominate arbitrators within the stipulated time frame, a party can also seek the court’s assistance for recording evidence.
+With a view to strengthen institutional arbitration in India, the 2019 amendment contemplates appointment of arbitrators by arbitral institutions.
+However, this provision is yet to be notified for it to come into effect.

 The present Indian insurance framework is silent on any mechanism of transfer of books of a reinsurer to an Indian branch office.